 My daughter was born in April 2002.

 I had a happy marriage, we had a lovely home and now we had a beautiful baby daughter.
 Life couldn't get any better.
 I had very high expectations of motherhood.
-I thought I would be a natural.An ever doting mother who would do absolutely anything for her child.
+I thought I would be a natural and an ever doting mother who would do absolutely anything for her child.
 And I was.
 For a while.

 Not understanding why I couldn't soothe my crying baby gradually chipped away at me until I had no confidence in my own ability to become a good mother.
 The only way I could describe it is to say I felt a complete failure.

 It was my husband that contacted the health visitor.
 He had noticed I wasn't myself after one particular phone call to his place of work.
 I was inconsolable and screaming at him to come home as I couldn't do it anymore.
 I couldn't keep up this charade of being a happy coping mum.
 He spoke to the health visitor for some time and got some great information about PND from her and he looked at various websites to learn about it.

 I read through information again and again and scoured the websites for hours.
 I completely identified with the long list of symptoms and feelings they were describing.
 Crying for no reason, irritable, angry, confused, anxious, guilt.
 The more I read, the more it became real.
 I was ill.
 I needed help.
 I was suffering with postnatal depression.